luizbgomide/sovereign/arcane-traditions.md

 High Mages represent the default spellcaster in most campaigns.
 Their spells tend to be generalist in nature rather than focusing on particular specific themes, but their arts make them extremely skilled at manipulating and augmenting the magics they use.

-High Mages gain Magic as a bonus skill, acquiring it at level 0, or level 1 if it was already level 0.
+High Mages gain Magic as a [Bonus Skill](/rules#bonus-skill).
 Every High Mage is well-educated in the principles of magic as understood by the sorcerers of this world.

 High Mages can prepare and cast High Magic spells, and have a number of arts dedicated to improving their use of these incantations.
 They cannot wear bulky clothing or armor while casting or using arts, nor use shields.